Article 1. The Society shall be called "The European Society for Cognitive Psychology".

 Article 24.
 All members may attend Business Meetings of the Society, but only Full members, including Retired and Honorary members, are permitted to vote.

 Article 25.
 Full, Associate and Retired members shall pay annual subscriptions.
-The amount of such subscriptions shall be determined by a Business meeting of the Society or via a Postal Ballot of all Full members.
-The journal shall be sent free to all members whose subscriptions have been paid.
+The amount of such subscriptions shall be determined by a Business meeting of the Society or via an e-Mail Ballot of all Full members.
+The journal table of contents shall be sent to all members.

 Article 26.
 Subscriptions are due on the 1st January each year.
-If a subscription has not been paid by 1st April in any year, the Treasurer shall notify the Member concerned; and if, after a further reasonable period, the subscription remains unpaid, the Treasurer shall report to the Committee, which may then deem the member to have resigned.
-This decision will be conveyed in writing to the person concerned.
-No member shall be entitled to vote at a Business meeting or by postal ballot for so long as their subscription is in arrear.
+If a subscription has not been paid for a given year, the membership is automatically discontinued.
+This decision will be communicated in writing to the individual concerned.
+No member shall be entitled to vote at a business meeting or in an Elections as long as their subscription is in arrears.

 Article 27.
 A member may resign from the Society by giving written notice to be received by the Treasurer at least one calendar month before any subscription becomes due.